panda3d/panda3d-docs/programming/threading.rst

 definitions HAVE_THREADS and SIMPLE_THREADS.
 The former is a full and heavy implementation of threading and compiling with that option will slow down the Panda3D build, unless you fully make use of the benefits that threading gives.
-The latter, however, is a more simple threading interface (introduced in Panda3D 1.6.0) that doesn't give you the runtime overhead HAVE_THREADS gives you.
-In Panda3D 1.6.1 and higher, SIMPLE_THREADS is enabled in the default build.
+The latter, however, is a more simple threading interface that doesn't give you the runtime overhead HAVE_THREADS gives you.

 Note that you will have to define both HAVE_THREADS and SIMPLE_THREADS at the same time to enable the simple interface, or you will not have threading.

-The public Panda3D 1.8.0 builds enable true threading by default, so you will not need to build Panda3D yourself if you want to take advantage of true threading.
+The public builds enable true threading by default, so you will not need to build Panda3D yourself if you want to take advantage of true threading.

 If you wish to disable threading, you can pass the option ``--override HAVE_THREADS=UNDEF`` to makepanda.py.
 If you wish to use the simple